Medieval Medieval Tiles Bestiary Arts & Crafts Pre-Raphaelite Victorian

 The hare is also a trickster.
 The famous Br'er Rabbit story of the American Soul is a mixture of African hare stories that arrived on slave slips and mixed with the rabbit tales of Native American tribes, such as the Cherokee.
 In these tales, the Hare wins out against overwhelming odds through his quick wit and superior intelligence.

-Harebells is the Scottish term for bluebells, as they grow in fields where hares roam.
-Harebells are the favorite flower of faeries, making them particularly dangerous.
-The fae may whisk away a child alone in a bluebell wood and adults might wander lost for days or years.
-Love potions are made of harebell blossoms.
+Harebells are the favorite flower of faeries, and when rung, summon the fae, making them particularly dangerous.
+The fairies may whisk away a child alone in a bluebell wood and adults might wander lost for days or years.
+Many a love potion is made of harebell blossoms.
 A wreath of harebells will compel the wearer to tell the truth about his or her affections.
-The Latin man is Endymion, the lover of the moon Goddess, Selene.
+In folklore, it is unlucky to walk through a mass of bluebells, as it is full of spells, and a wanderer who stumbles into a patch of harebells may not be the same when he returns.

 In medieval herbology, bluebells were said to prevent nightmares and used as a remedy for spider-bites, among other things.
 Bluebells are poisonous, however.
-The harebell tiles are based on Victorian botanical prints.

 Set: 6 tiles